-Rose Garden Bridge - the new, all-abilities pedestrian and cycle bridge over Brooker Avenue and connecting the city centre with the Domain - is now open to the public.
+The Rose Garden Bridge is a new, all-abilities pedestrian and cycle bridge over Brooker Avenue, connecting the city centre with the Domain.

 The bridge is a Transforming Hobart project that was built to enhance Hobart’s pedestrian and cycling network.